wipatrick/docker-nginx/README.md

 Update to the IP/domain name of your server.

 ## Credits
-Credits belong to [wurstmeister](https://github.com/wurstmeister/storm-docker) and [rocker](https://github.com/rocker-org/rocker) for their work on Apache Storm and RStudio.
+Credits belong to [wurstmeister](https://github.com/wurstmeister/storm-docker) and [nginx](https://github.com/nginxinc/docker-nginx) for their work on Apache Storm and NGiNX.